aricwilliams2/RankandRentProUIv2/TWILIO_TWIML_FIX.md

 - Enable recording and status callbacks

 ### 4. Browser Call Configuration
-The browser call should be configured to make outbound calls:
+The browser call should be configured to pass the selected phone number and direction for database tracking:

 ```javascript
 // In BrowserCallComponent.tsx